 Hayley Marshall is probably one of the more “controversial” characters on The Originals.
 Some people like her, but a lot of people really hate her.
-So, I figured, being ever the bandwagoner, that I might adress the character and what I personally think of her.
-This actually started off as a rather lengthy series of tweets, but after tweet 13 I fgured I may as well write a full article about the subject.
-So if you care about my opinion on this subject, or simply about having a lively discussion about her, listen up (and maybe comment).
+So, I figured, being ever-the-bandwagoner, that I might adress the character and what I personally think of her.
+This actually started off as a rather lengthy series of tweets, but after tweet 13 I fgured I may as well write a full article on the subject.
+So if you care about my opinion on this subject, or simply about having a lively discussion about her, listen up (and maybe comment)!

-Let’s start off with this: I honestly think that Hayley is a character that could’ve worked really well and been a really sympathetic character.
-One that the audience really gravitated towards and nearly universally liked.
-But I think in the end she didn’t quite live up to that potential.
-Now, I personally don’t hate her character as some do, but that being said I still have some issues with her as a character and especially how she was portrayed during season 2, where I think she felt very one-dimensional.
+Let’s start off with this: I honestly think that Hayley is a character that could’ve worked really well and been really sympathetic.
+One that the audience gravitated towards and nearly universally liked.
+But, in the end, she obviously didn’t quite live up to that potential.
+Now, I personally don’t hate her as some do, but that being said I still have some issues with her as a character.
+Especially with how she was portrayed during season 2, where she felt very one-dimensional.

-What I mean with that last thing, is that it feels like season 2 (minus at the start) just had Hayley either threatening people or boasting about violence or as part of the love triangle with Elijah and Jackson.
+It feels like season 2 (except at the start) just had Hayley either threatening people or boasting about violence or as part of the love triangle with Elijah and Jackson.
 When every third sentence is a threat and every second sentence is about the love triangle, it can get kind of monotonous.
 Especially because, despite a few small attempts at this, there’s really very little focus on Hayley’s descent into violence.

-But even putting that aside, I do think that even back in season one she wasn’t quite as good of a character as I think she could’ve been.
-First why I feel like she could’ve been a good, and particularly relatable, character.
+But putting that aside, I do think that even back in season one she wasn’t quite as good of a character as I think she could’ve been.
+So why did I ever feel like she could’ve been a good, and particularly relatable, character?

 First of all, there’s so little background.
 We hear vaguely about Hayley’s past, but we’re never shown it.
 There aren’t ever any flashbacks or even people from her more distant past.
-It’s never shown what bad situations she was in as a kid, how she was kicked out of her house by adopted parents that didn’t understand her affliction, how she roamed the streets as a teenager alone, never quite finding a family.
-Never feeling safe or at home.
-So without that background, I feel like her desire for the family falls flat.
+It’s never shown what bad situations she was in as a kid, how she was kicked out of her house by adopted parents that didn’t understand her affliction, how she roamed the streets as a teenager alone, never quite finding a family, never feeling safe or at home.
+So without that background, her desire for the family falls flat.
 It has no weight.
 And because of this, neither does her attempt to become part of the Mikaelson family.
-The cardinal sin of writing, namely “telling” instead of “showing”, I think is to blame here.
+The cardinal sin of writing, namely “telling” instead of “showing”, is to blame here.